luigira/JUST-RG350M-/README.md

 ## Perks

 - Native bilinear filter, on stock you can control a bilinear filter, default is a little sharp but you can press POWER + DPAD UP or DPAD DOWN to change the value.
-For example with GB and Gambatte core in RA you can use aspect as core provided an use a lot more of the screen real state, but with the dotmatrix vide filter pixels dont look good, if you add a little more of bilinear filter you can make it look amazing!
+For example with GB and Gambatte core in RA you can use aspect as core provided an use a lot more of the screen real state, but with the dotmatrix video filter pixels dont look good, if you add a little more of bilinear filter you can make it look amazing!
-- Stability, Opendingux Beta is super inestabe on my device, no matter what, a lot of crashes an freezes, with stock firmware this is not an issue, stability is amazing, I neve experience a crash or freeze.
+- Stability, Opendingux Beta is super unstable on my device, no matter what, a lot of crashes an freezes, with stock firmware this is not an issue, stability is amazing, I never experience a crash or freeze.
-- Native emulators, Gambatte-DMS has a specific version for this device and it works great, I really enjoy the filters and paletes available with this emulators, regba is the same, it can use HW scalers and make GBA look good with amazing performance on this device.
+- Native emulators, Gambatte-DMS has a specific version for this device and it works great, I really enjoy the filters and palettes available with this emulators, regba is the same, it can use HW scalers and make GBA look good with amazing performance on this device.